LtrllyDogWatr/Max_IMO/README.md

 # Basketball Hesis
-This site is about Mr. Maximo Zhang
+This site is about how to do different hesis.